ds-modules/curriculum-guide/_build/dec/general/what-is-a-data-enabled-course.md

 ## Prerequisites

-DECs typically require Data-8 as a prerequisite.
+DECs typically require Data 8 as a prerequisite.
 Instructors may also recommend or require other foundational math, statistics, or computer science courses, as well as the necessary domain-specific courses.

 ## Data-Enabled Courses - previous and planned

-You can find a list of the currently offered DECs [here](https://data.berkeley.edu/education/courses/data-enabled-courses).
+You can find a list of the currently offered DECs [on the DS course list](https://data.berkeley.edu/education/courses) under the **Data Enabled Courses** header.